myusername565/Assessment-_task_term_2/README.md

    - Move to an adjacent room.
    - Shoot an arrow into an adjacent room.
 9. If the arrow hits the Wumpus, the player wins.
-10. Missing the shot may cause the Wumpus to move (depending on implementation).

 ---